Skip to Main Content

 • Sponsor: American Association of Patent Judges (AAPJ)

-• Format requirements include: "The essays must be original works of scholarship, but candidates are welcome to submit essays prepared initially in the context of course work or other academic activities.
+• Format requirements in 2024 Competition included: "The essays must be original works of scholarship, but candidates are welcome to submit essays prepared initially in the context of course work or other academic activities.
 Submissions that the AAPJ determines to include content generated by artificial intelligence (AI) will not be considered for any award."
 "In terms of suitability for publication in JPTOS, the winning essay must be, in the sole discretion of JPTOS, substantially not duplicative of recent or upcoming articles, as well as fit within JPTOS’s normal subject matter areas of publication.
 Further, the winning essay must comply with JPTOS’s publication quality standards including, but not limited to, being an original work.
 Terms and conditions of JPTOS’s article publication can be found at www.jptos.org."

 Honorable William C. Conner Writing Competition (annual)